Gluten Free Banana Muffins

 2. BAKE AT HIGH TEMPERATURE INITIALLY

-Bake the muffins at a high temperate (425ºF) for 7 minutes then lower to 375ºF.
-Starting the muffins off at a higher temperature causes the batter to rise rapidly, producing a domed shaped.
+Bake the muffins at a high temperature (425ºF) initially, then lower to 350ºF.
+Starting the muffins off at a higher temperature causes the batter to rise rapidly, setting the outer surface of the muffin, producing a domed shape.

 3. FILL THEM TO THE TOP